Right to Study Check

 10. Click continue to generate a Share Code, this will be a combination of letters and numbers, make sure to copy or screen shot this code.

-11. E-mail visa@manchester.ac.uk with your will be your Passport or National ID and your share code giving your e-mail the subject line 'International Check-In'.
-If you password protect any document scans that you send us you must e-mail from your University email adress and use your University of Manchester student ID as your password.
+11. E-mail studentRTS@manchester.ac.uk with your will be your Passport and your share code giving your e-mail the subject line 'Right to Study'.
+If you password protect any document scans that you send us you must e-mail from your University email address and use your University of Manchester student ID as your password.

 What happens next